platisd/clang-tidy-pr-comments/README.md

       run: |
         git diff -U0 HEAD^ | clang-tidy-diff -p1 -path build -export-fixes clang-tidy-result/fixes.yml
     - name: Run clang-tidy-pr-comments action
-      # Don't run this Action if fixes.yml doesn't exist - clang-tidy may not generate it in some cases
-      if: ${{ hashFiles( 'clang-tidy-result/fixes.yml' ) != '' }}
       uses: platisd/clang-tidy-pr-comments@master
       with:
         # The GitHub token (or a personal access token)